DevOps engineer - what do they do and how to become one?

-Cloud Computing Platforms: With the growth of cloud based solutions, understanding the core concepts of cloud infrastructure and the general services is important for a DevOps engineer.
+Cloud Computing Platforms: With the growth of cloud based solutions, understanding the core concepts of cloud infrastructure, cloud automation and the general services is important for a DevOps engineer.
 The common platforms are Amazon Web Services (AWS) or Microsoft Azure.

 Monitoring software: Monitoring tools help track how the application is performing in production and can detect any issues to deploy quick fixes.
 There are several categories of services available and the list of available tools is huge.
 Some suggestions are Sentry or Raygun for frontend application monitoring and Papertrail or Splunk for backend log monitoring.

 Project Management: Finally as a DevOps engineer, you aim to bridge the gap between many different teams or roles.
 This usually requires the use of project management solutions like Trello, Monday or Jira (amongst many others).

 If you are interested in taking a jump into the expanding world of DevOps, some of the key positions you should watch out for include:

 - DevOps or DevSecOps Engineer